Huntington Hardisty: Naval career

-He was one of the technical directors for the movie Hunt for Red October.
+Later career

-After retiring from the Navy in 1991, he was a board member of several corporations and served as president of Kaman Aerospace International in Connecticut.
+Hardisty was one of the technical directors for the movie Hunt for Red October.
+After retiring from the navy in 1991, Hardisty was a board member of several corporations and served as president of Kaman Aerospace International in Connecticut.
 He belonged to numerous organizations, including the Association of Naval Aviation, and served as chairman of the U.S. Naval Academy Alumni Association.

-Admiral Hardisty died on October 1, 2003 in Hartford, Connecticut at the age of 74.
+Hardisty died on October 1, 2003, in Hartford, Connecticut, at the age of 74.
 He was later interred on December 5, 2003, in Arlington National Cemetery.